act65/open-problems/problems/real-time-prediction.md

 Humans evolved in a world where we needed to make predictions quickly, given little information and resources.
 Main problems;

+Aka compute, memory and ??? (name for delay in computing) constraints

 #### Aligning delayed signals/rewards

 Image that the vision system might process info within 0.1ms, but the auditory system processed it in 0.5ms.
 How can we align these two pieces of information, to build a full model of our environment?